Fudgy Red Wine Brownies

-Due to my crazy, self imposed, blogging schedule, I was cooking up a slew of new recipes that weren’t exactly thrilling the persnickety family.
-But when I mentioned red wine brownies, the hubby perked up.
+Due to my crazy, self-imposed, blogging schedule, I was cooking up a slew of new recipes that weren’t exactly thrilling the persnickety family.
+But when I mentioned fudgy red wine brownies, the hubby perked up.
 He was obviously relieved he wouldn’t have to stock up on Oreos while I baked my way through the list.

 Like salt, alcohol is a flavor enhancer.
 Have you ever wondered why Penne alla Vodka is so much better than just plain old pasta in a tomato cream sauce?
 You’ve got it; it’s the addition of alcohol.
-And wine is such a fabulous addition to so many entrees…most of the alcohol evaporates while the dish cooks, so it’s still a family friendly meal.
+Wine is such a fabulous addition to so many entrees.
+Most of the alcohol evaporates while the dish cooks, so it’s still a family-friendly meal.
 So why not add it to a dessert?

 Since our Thanksgiving pies were long gone, I was wondering how these brownies would work as one of the many sweets I churn out for Christmas.
 Each year, I whip up a variety of candies and cookies for our friends and neighbors.
 Some make an appearance every year like fudge and chewy gingersnaps.
 Whether others get made, like my noel nutballs and caramels, depends on what the cook is craving.

 - 4 ounces semisweet chocolate, chopped

-- ½ cup (1 stick) butter, cut into pieces
+- 1/2 cup butter, cut into pieces

-- ¼ cup red wine (I used Gallo Cabernet Sauvignon)
+- 1/4 cup red wine (I used Gallo Cabernet Sauvignon)

 - 2 eggs

-- ½ cup brown sugar
+- 1/2 cup brown sugar

-- ¼ cup sugar
+- 1/4 cup sugar

 - 1 teaspoon vanilla

-- ½ cup flour
+- 1/2 cup flour

-- ¼ cup cocoa powder
+- 1/4 cup cocoa powder

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ½ cup semi-sweet chocolate chips
+- 1/2 cup semi-sweet chocolate chips

 - 2 ounces semi-sweet chocolate, chopped